yhirose/cpp-peglib/README.md

  - Semantic values
  - Matched string information
  - Token information if the rule is literal or uses a token boundary operator
- - Choice number when the rule is 'prioritized choise'
+ - Choice number when the rule is 'prioritized choice'

 `any& dt` is a 'read-write' context data which can be used for whatever purposes.
 The initial context data is set in `peg::parser::parse` method.